BrenoSantanaBruno/Metasploit_Pro_Cracked_v4.21.1/README.md

     Linux --> https://downloads.metasploit.com/data/releases/metasploit-latest-linux-x64-installer.run
     Windows --> https://downloads.metasploit.com/data/releases/metasploit-latest-windows-installer.exe

 To crack, we will need to download an archive with ki script that we will replace at the root of the framework itself.
-Download .rb files --> https://mega.nz/file/jFtzCJoQ#y5bQNQavW1JeM1UMmQlB---ZbexTQ-bqjV25uiSi1Ow
 After we have downloaded this file, we need to move it along the path. write command /opt/metasploit-framework/bin/msfupdate and you can transfer it to a folder ( be sure to restart your PC! )

     application.html.erb --> /opt/metasploit/apps/pro/ui/app/views/layouts/application.html.erb